ContentCoffee/D8ConfigBase/README.md

 This is a config base for D8+ that will get most things going and provide much boiler plate.

 ## Usage
-Download the zip of this and put it in to the sync dir of your ^FRESH^ D8 install.
+Download the zip of this and put it in to the sync dir of your "FRESH" D8 install.

 Then change the site uuid in the file: